Nanoonga/chtml-masonry/README.md

 ## Overview

-**Computed HTML** (CHTML) is a programming model in which the tags describing a complex layout are compiled in RAM, then passed to the browser's HTML interpreter to render in a single paint.

-**The Masonry layout** (also known as the Pinterest layout) is a matrix of semi-regular elements separated by a constant margin, like bricks in a wall, but rotated 90 degrees so that it grows from the top down as new elements are added.

-## Strategy

-CSS solutions to the masonry layout are fragile but fast.

-Conventional JS solutions are robust but slow.
+CSS solutions to the masonry layout are fragile but fast; conventional JS solutions are robust but slow.

 Computed HTML is robust *and* fast, because